alexsincai/t9typer/README.md

-# t9typer
+# T9 typer

-T9 keyboard converter
+T9 keyboard converter, because kids these days have no idea what a pain it was to type a simple message back in the day...